accessdigital/wilson/themes/wilson_theme_starterkit/README.md

 Run the following steps:

 - Run `npm install` in the wilson_theme_starterkit directory.
-- Run `npm run build` in the wilson_theme_starterkit directory to get the up-to-date CSS file.
+- Run `npm run build` in the wilson_theme_starterkit directory to get the up-to-date CSS and JS files.

 To ensure that these are run with a managed version of Node, it's best to run these inside the project virtual machine.